MariaJoseGarrido/MariaJoseGarrido/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... something really exciting!
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...new skills to become a front-end developer.
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...